One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 I might be a bit biased here since I like it so much, but I truly believe Clip Studio Paint is one of the best paid drawing apps around.

-Even though I personally never used it on mobile, I’ve only heard good things about it and so far had a very good experience with the computer version.
+Even though I never used it on mobile, I’ve only heard good things about it and had a very good experience with the computer version.

 This means you can have Clip Studio installed on your phone, tablet, and computer and easily transfer your work from one device to the other.